UofABioinformaticsHub/BestPractices/README.md

 - **Version control is not just for package or software development.**
   - Use version control for _every analysis_!
-  - Where appropriate use private repositories
+  - Only use private repositories if required
 - **Be consistent across an organisation**
   - _Git_ is the version control methodology used by the Bioinformatics Hub
 - **Make incremental changes**